AliciaFrederick/choice-and-chance/content/System/index.md

 But think of it this way: stories are interesting when characters grow or change in response to the things that happen to them.
 Too often characters come with completed arcs before we’re even introduced, and that doesn’t make for a compelling story.
 How can someone be tempted by evil or changed by hardship if they’ve already already wrestled with and defeated their demons?

 Nothing is perfect in life, and the most relatable heroes are those that you can understand, because they’re imperfect, too.
 This doesn’t mean everyone needs a tragic or fatal flaw, or even one taken to extremes.
 But think about your character as a real person.
 Think about funny situations they may have been in, or difficulties they’ve had, quirks and preferences - but don’t fully resolve them.

+#### Vitality

+Vitality is a measure of a character’s physical and mental well-being.
+It is not just a statistic for combat.
+Each Teller starts with 10 vitality, which can be increased.

 #### Skills and Advancement